yepcord/server/README.md

 # YEPcord server
 Unofficial discord server implementation in python.

-### For now I ([RuslanUC](https://github.com/RuslanUC)) don't have enough time to support YepCord (and lately not so much desire due to recent Discord actions).
+### For now, I ([RuslanUC](https://github.com/RuslanUC)) don't have enough time to support YepCord (and lately not so much desire due to recent Discord actions).
 But you can contribute to the development of YepCord by creating a fork, implementing a feature (or fixing a bug, adding tests, etc.) and creating a pull-request.

 [![Stand With Ukraine](.github/banner-direct.svg)](https://stand-with-ukraine.pp.ua)

 # Setup
 **Requirements:**
  - Python 3.9+
+ - Poetry

 **Setup**:
 1. Clone yepcord repository: